 Since that time, the timeless green California Olive Ranch bottle has been in my cupboard, doing everything from baking cakes, to roasting my favorite vegetables, and searing meat to perfection.

 The experience was enlightening and humbling, opening my eyes to the entire process and the passion of the families who work tirelessly to bring us such an integral part of cooking.

 I don’t know what I was assuming the field would look like, but I had no idea how beautiful olive groves are.
 Rows and rows of mystical trees with long branches, swaying in the wind with clusters upon clusters of olives, almost like grapes.
 California Olive Ranch innovated a particular mechanical harvest method to make extra virgin olive oil available to more people around the country.
 That big over-the-top harvester you see above (which we all rode on the top deck to get some amazing photos and the ultimate bird’s eye view!) allows them to harvest the fruit at their perfect ripeness.
 The olives never touch the ground, minimizing any damage to the fruit from dropping.
-You can look at an infograph of the whole process here, which shows their First Cold Press Method (no heat ever applied). and I have to say that one of most interesting parts was seeing the oil and water separation via a centrifuge, and becoming an olive oil waterfall that then went to sleep in 12 story tanks.

 As you can see by so many pictures, the visual story is quite captivating.
 I absolutely love California Olive Ranch’s mission, to bring more people quality olive oil.
 And their approach, growing olives uses time honored farming techniques while fully embracing modern technology and focusing on sustainability.
 Their fruit is grown by 70 family farmers around the Sacramento area who are committed and proud of what they do.